 Most patients will be able to see the final results of breast lift after around three months once the swelling has subsided.

 How Much Does A Breast Mastopexy (Breast Lift) Cost?

 There are several elements that can factor into the total cost of Breast Mastopexy (Breast Lift) surgery.
 Dr Laniewski does not provide a one-price-solution for patients considering a breast lift.
 This is because there are a range of costs to consider beyond just the fees paid to your surgeon.
 Patients will be able to better understand their mastopexy surgery cost in their consultation with Dr Laniewski.

 Breast Mastopexy can be broken down into three cost components: surgeon’s fees, anaesthetist’s fees and hospital fees.

 Your surgeon’s fee is the fee that Dr Laniewski charges for performing the surgery.
 This fee is fixed and comprises of the cost of the entire breast lift surgery, pre-operative care and post-operative care and visits.

-As a cosmetic procedure, breast lift surgery will usually not be covered by Medicare or private health insurance.
+Breast Mastopexy (Breast Lift) surgery will usually not be covered by Medicare or private health insurance.
 During your initial consultation with Dr Laniewski, you will be given a detailed breakdown of all of the costs involved.